heikadog/zml/zml.md

 1. nordzoo (@nordzoo.bsky.social) is an open zoophile.
 1. zee (@zeetaleopard.bsky.social) is an open zoophile.
 1. RabidMutt666 (@fckelonmuskyhusky.bsky.social) is an open zoophile.
-1. Emrrys the fox (@emrrys.bsky.social) is an open zoophile.
 1. bunna th zoofur (@bunna666.bsky.social) is an open zoophile.
 1. Zookies (@zookiesandcream.bsky.social) is an open zoophile.
 1. goober (@spicedcum.bsky.social) is an open zoophile.